|

 In addition, “saru” also

 means “go away”, which can be related to the “evil”.
-It is not
+It

-belief may have originated from a play on words. |
+originated from a play on words. |

 |||||||||||||||||||||